Get customized results?

 History of daylight saving time

 The legal implementation of DST has gone back and forth since 1918.
 It was first passed into law under the Standard Time Act on March 19, 1918.
 This act established time zones across the United States during World War I to reduce energy costs.
-However, Congress quickly repealed DST in 1919 and left it up to local communities to regulate.
+However, Congress quickly repealed DST in 1919, leaving it to local communities to regulate.

-Daylight saving time was re-established during World War II, but its usage still varied until 1966, when the Uniform Time Act standardized times for DST across the U.S. In the following decades, the dates frequently changed for DST until 2007.
-That year, the U.S. set the currently accepted DST start and end dates in stone.
+Daylight saving time was re-established during World War II, but its usage still varied until 1966, when the Uniform Time Act standardized times for DST across the U.S. In the following decades, the DST dates changed frequently until 2007, when the U.S. set the currently accepted DST start and end dates in stone.

 Will the U.S. keep daylight saving time?

-Today, daylight saving time is a heavily debated topic, with many turning against the practice.
+Today, daylight saving time is heavily debated, with many turning against the practice.
 Multiple parts of the world have opted out, including most countries in Asia and Africa.
 In 2022, the U.S. Congress passed the Sunshine Protection Act to eliminate changing the clocks and permanently establish DST.
-However, the bill did not make it through the House of Representatives.
-Its future remains undetermined.
-For now, prepare to “fall back” one hour on November 2, 2025.
+However, the bill did not make it through the House of Representatives, and its future remains undetermined.
+For now, prepare to spring forward one hour on March 8, 2026, and fall back on November 1, 2026.

-When does daylight saving time end in 2025?
+When does daylight saving time start in 2026?

 Why doesn’t DST save more energy?

 The energy savings during daylight saving time dwindled as society became more reliant on technology.
-Today, households have dozens of electronics and appliances running at all times.
-Daylight saving time, in theory, only decreases how much artificial light we use.
-But it does not impact our usage of other sources of electricity, such as computers, televisions, and heating or cooling.
+Today, households have dozens of electronics and appliances running at all times, so the reduced reliance on artificial light has minimal impact on overall energy usage.

 Hawaii and Arizona do not observe DST.
 Additionally, several U.S. territories abstain from the practice, including Puerto Rico and the U.S. Virgin Islands.